DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the ritual is permanently disrupted (see **The Ritual Begins** above) or if the players retrieve the gem from the statue's chest, the ritual's destructive energy is unleashed upon the circle.
 Read:

 <div class="description">
-<p>Bolts of brilliant viridian lightning crackle across the statue's surface, and the air within the circle grows thick with ozone.
+<p>Bolts of brilliant emerald lightning crackle across the statue's surface, and the air within the circle grows thick with ozone.
 All around you, the druids wail and gnash their teeth, casting down their drums and staffs as they fruitlessly work to free themselves of the roots that bind them to the black earth below.
 The wand-bearing druid flings his wand to the earth with a shrieked curse, then lifts the staff from his shoulders to the sky, chanting words of desperation and defiance. </p>
 <p>The wind whips into a frenzied gale, screaming through your ears, as the bark of the statue begins to splinter and creak.
 The electric potential suffusing the air grows to a terrible peak around the statue, your flesh prickling with the energy impatiently waiting to be unleashed. </p>
 </div>